Geography (Taught master's)

 Support and advice

-If you have any questions about support, wellbeing, or engagement with your course, you can get in touch with the Student Support and Guidance (SSG) Team at firstname.lastname@example.org.
+If you have any questions about your course, you can get in touch with our teaching and learning team at email@example.com.

 For more information about the whole range of support available from the University, please visit the University's Student Support website.